apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

 Provider: tracing-provider, sla-provider, bizkeeper-provider

-This order is sufficient for most scenarios and is not prone to incomprehensible errors.
+This order is sufficient for most scenarios and is not easy to cause errors.